Henry Hawkins, 1st Baron Brampton

 Henry Hawkins, 1st Baron Brampton, PC (14 September 1817 – 6 October 1907), known as Sir Henry Hawkins between 1876 and 1899, was an English judge.
 He served as a Judge of the High Court of Justice between 1876 and 1898.
+R. F. V. Heuston described him as "probably the worst judge on the English Bench in the nineteenth century."

 Background and education

 Born at Hitchin, Hertfordshire, Hawkins was the son of John Hawkins, a solicitor, and Susanna, daughter of Theed Pearse.
 Through his father he was early familiarised with legal principles.
 He was educated at Bedford School, and was called to the Bar, Middle Temple, in 1843.

 Legal career 1843–1876

-Hawkins at once joined the old home circuit, and after enjoying a lucrative practice as a junior, became a barrister in 1858 and a Queen's Counsel in 1859.
+Hawkins at once joined the old home circuit, and after enjoying a lucrative practice as a junior, was made Queen's Counsel in 1859.
 His name is identified with many of the famous trials of the reign of Queen Victoria.
 He was engaged in the Simon Bernard case, in that of Roupell v.
 Waite, and in the Overend-Gurney prosecutions.
 The two causes célèbres, however, in which Hawkins attained his highest legal distinction were the Tichborne trials and the great will case of Sugden v.
 Lord St. Leonards, relating to the lost will of Edward Sugden, 1st Baron St Leonards.
 In both of these he won.
 He had a lucrative business in references and arbitrations, and acted for the royal commissioners in the purchase of the site for the new law courts.
 Election petitions also formed another branch of his extensive practice.